 When you get prescription drugs through our plan, we send you a report called the Explanation of Benefits.
 We call it the EOB for short.
+The EOB has more information about the drugs you take.
 The EOB includes:

 - Information for the month.
 The report tells what prescription drugs you got.
 It shows the total drug costs, what we paid, and what you and others paying for you paid. - "Year-to-date" information.
 This is your total drug costs and the total payments made since January 1.